sarpba/AI_Dubbing/README.md

 # AI-dubbing is a semi-automatic video (podcasts, movies, series) Dubbing system.

-WORKING IN PROGRESS... not sure it work flavesly when cloned.
-Loock back a few hour or day leater.

 The project uses the following AI models:

 OpenAI Whisper,